JacobWald/RepoPerformanceEval/README.md

 If you wish to run the repository miner script seperately to generate the json of repo analysis data, run the command:

+## Setting up Supabase

+### Installation
+    - pip install -r requirements.txt
+    - pip install psycopg2-binary python-dotenv supabase

+### Update the .env file
+  - Add the required config and tokens in .env file.

+### Run the server
+  - python manage.py migrate
+  - python manage.py runserver

+## Table Info

+### Repositories table

+  - This table is your “catalog of repos.”
+Each repo has an owner and a UUID.
+That UUID is the prefix we’ll use in Storage paths.

+###
+  - This will log every JSON upload tied to a repo. one repo can have many json with it, this table provides info about repo and its storage json path.

 ```bash
 python analytics/services/miner.py https://github.com/tensorflow/tensorflow
 ```